chukschiazor/portfolio/README.md

-# Hello there my name is Chuks Chiazor
+# Hello there, my name is Chuks Chiazor

 a professional data scientist, researcher, nature enthusiast, and a lifelong learner.
 I am fascinated by the transformative potential of technology in shaping how we live and learn.